 For reals.
 They’ll say that.

 So, first things first, let’s simplify this hot mess.
 While you could make your own crust, AND you could make your own chicken (bake or broil, but please don’t boil!).
 Why do that when you can make this chicken pot pie in half the time by using a rotisserie chicken and a store bought pie crust?
 Both ways are delicious, one is just faster.
-Either way, you’re gonna love the end result.
+Either way, you’re gonna love the end result because the magic is in the béchamel.

-- I start with the béchamel.
-This cuts down on prep time significantly.
+Once you’ve cut and prepped the veggies, put the water on the stove for boiling and start on the béchamel.
 Be sure you don’t add the vegetables to your boiling water until your béchamel is simmering.

 Once you’ve got everything cooked in its own separate time, you get to add it all together in what I love to refer to as that butterflies in your stomach moment.
 It’s just a gorgeous moment of cooking when all those rich beautiful colors and incredible aromatic smells come together, and you know, you just KNOW that something fabulous is about to happen!
 I sure LOVE that moment…